 The Office of Online and Distance Learning manages the support services for the graduate programs.
 Registration for courses is accomplished through the my.mbu.edu portal.
-Students are not required to participate in the normal university registration process.
 The Office of Online and Distance Learning reserves the right to cancel any course for which the enrollment is fewer than five students.